qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 I do similar things for interfaces.
 Often if you implement an interface multiple times, there are certain rules that every implementation has to follow.
 You can get a lot of mileage by writing a _single_ test fixture to ensure that _every_ implementation follows these rules.

-### 6. Pick good names ###
+### 7. Pick good names ###

+You probably know the standard rules:

+- Most methods should be named with a verb phrase, e.g. **Add**Item, **Find**MatchingItem, **Create**Record.
+Try to begin boolean methods with `is` or `has`.
+- Very long names are fine, except on frequently-used stuff.
+- If a value always has a certain unit, include the unit in the name e.g. `sizeInKB`, `widthPixels` (necessary only in languages without unit checking, i.e. most languages)

-_Spend time_ thinking about names, and write documentation that describes things in a different way than the names do.
+A lot could be said about naming, but in brief I suggest _spending time_ thinking about names.
+Also, write documentation that describes things in a different way than the names do, because people often read documentation when they aren't sure what the name means.
 Be on the lookout for ambiguity and vagueness.
 It may seem clear to you that a `RecordDependencyPropertyCollection` is a sequence (whose order is not important) of pieces of metadata about dependencies between pairs of records in your application, but I can assure you this is not obvious from the name.
-Sometimes a better name will be more clear; other times, nothing short of a comment will clarify the purpose of something.
+Sometimes a better name will be more clear; other times, nothing short of comments/documentation will clarify the purpose of something.

 When debugging is done and the code is ready to commit, that's a good time to reconsider the names you chose before.
 Or, wait three months and see if the meaning of your names is still clear after you've been working on something completely different.
 The passage of time causes your brain to forget things that seemed obvious at the time, which allows you to read your own code with fresh eyes.
 Take advantage of this opportunity to notice when your code is more confusing than you thought--and fix it.

-### 7. Use comments.
+### 8. Use comments.
 Appropriately. ###

 I often write documentation for a class before its code, which leads to clear thinking and good separation of concerns.
 (However, I must remember to review the documentation during the commit process, because I usually tweak my planned implementation midstream, potentially making the comment wrong from the very beginning!)